duanzr1996/EE183DA_Lab3/README.md

-# Robot Pianista
+# Robot Orchestra

-Robot Pianista is an Arduino Internet of things (IoT) API for web-controlled piano playing, using servos.
+Robot Orchestra is an Arduino Internet of things (IoT) API for web-controlled music playing, using servos.
+Multiple servos can collaborate with each other using sensors and each servo's behavior depends on the previous one's robotic state.

   - **Demo**
   - **Hardware Requirements**
   - **Design**
-  - **Implementation**
+  - **Installation**
   - **TODO**
   - **Reference**
   - **License**